cmotte4git/paradime-dbt-social-challenge/README.md

 # YouTube Trending Data Analysis

 ## Introduction
 This project focuses on analyzing YouTube trending data across 15 countries, leveraging dbt (Data Build Tool) to implement a scalable, efficient data pipeline.
-The objective is to gain insights into trending videos and their metadata, following best practices like Kimball's methodology and dbt's incremental models for large datasets.
-The project aligns with dbt’s design patterns recommended by GitLab.
+The objective is to gain insights into trending videos and their metadata.
+I am still experimenting dbt, so I use this dbt project to learn with production data dbt key features, AWS lambda function with duckdb and practice data warehouse techniques:
+- dim and fact tables
+- incremental
+- macros
+- snapshot for SCD2
+- tags
+- makefile
+- data_tests
+I let aside analysis part, I ran few analyses on Hex but I didn't leverage full potential from this dataset
 ## Architectures
 ![image](https://github.com/user-attachments/assets/3d3929c7-080d-47d1-ba91-a6b8802913f2)